Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-workflow-spec.md

 ```

 Export destinations define an external location to which the output of the task can be sent.
 This will take the form of an event published to a pub/sub service notifying of an available export to a specific destination reference.
 Most commonly, the export location will be a PACs system and the notification will be picked up by the Monai Informatics Gateway.

+#### External App
+These are task types that allow for execution of external apps and in
+structure are identical to the Export type above.

 #### Plugin
 These are tasks are Named the same as the installed Pluging.